Jia Ali

 Jia Ali (born 8 September 1972) is a Pakistani actress and model.
 She is known for her roles in dramas Band Khirkyon Kay Peechay, Hum Tehray Gunahgaar, Pukaar and Meer Abru.

 Early life

 Jia was born on 8 September 1972 in Lahore, Punjab, Pakistan.
-During her childhood her parents moved to Libya due to their work and she grew up in Libya.
-Later during her teens she came to Pakistan and she completed her studies from St Mary High School.
+During her childhood, her parents moved to Libya for work and she grew up there.
+She came to Pakistan in her teens and completed her studies from St Mary High School.

 Career

 Jia started acting on PTV.
 After that she appeared in PTV dramas Imtehaan, Parchain, Kaghaz Kay Phool, Kabhi Kabhi Pyar Mein and Tanha.
 She also appeared in two seasons of drama Band Khirkyon Kay Peechay, Meer Abru, Hum Tehray Gunahgaar and Pukaar.
 She also appeared in movies Deewane Tere Pyar Ke, Ghar Kab Aao Gay, Love Mein Ghum and Saya e Khuda e Zuljalal.

 Personal life

-She married Hongkong based cricket coach and businessman Imran Idrees in May 2021.
+She married Hong Kong-based cricket coach and businessman Imran Idrees in May 2021.